 Note on Sizing

 If you are a hunter who is taller than 6'2"

 , your best choice is to order our XL Fully Loaded

 .
-The XL Model is ONLY available in our "fully loaded" option with the more rigid hickory shafts.
-Please select BOTH "Fully Loaded" ($40) and "XL" ($20) Sticks (total $60 upcharge) when ordering.
+The XL Model is ONLY available in our "fully loaded" option with the more rigid hickory shafts and all the options.

 Standard Red Oak Sticks

 Red Oak is the most popular flooring species in the country and readily available.
 While not nearly as rigid as hickory, it is a nice looking wood that will provide good service.
 The wood is sprayed with a clear polyurethane.
 The Red Oak Take-Down Tripod does NOT include a case.
 The connectors are sandblasted and silver in color and tops are machine-sewn with a tail.

 Your African Shooting Sticks are very simple to use.
 First, grasp the two legs that have the black bumpers on them and post the shorter leg (the one without the tops used for padding) out front, in line with where you want to point the rifle.
 Once you plant the front leg, pull back evenly on the other two legs to form the “V” for your rifle’s fore end.
 Once you familiarize yourself with them, set-up takes just seconds and they expand your effective range considerably.
 More detailed instructions, accompany each set.
 You can also learn more about our shooting sticks on our FAQ's page.